Canción Animal: Release and promotion

 In 26 October 1990 the Gira Animal (lit.
-'Animal Tour') was started in the city of Santa Fe, Argentina.
-In 1990, the shows where only played in Argentina except for one that was played in Paraguay.
-30 shows where played in Argentina in total, the biggest since 1980 when Almendra toured with 34 shows.
-In 1991, the tour expanded internationally with shows being played throughout the Americas, starting with Uruguay in Punta del Este.
-Shows where also played in the USA and Spain.
-A free show was organized in December of that year in the Avenida 9 de Julio, Buenos Aires, with an attendance of 250 thousand people, with the crowd expanding the length of 20 streets.
-The free show was televised by El Trece and organized by the city government as a part of the program "Mi Buenos Aires Querido".
+'Animal Tour') was started in the city of Santa Fe, Argentina and continued across Argentina, except for one show that was played in Paraguay.
+30 shows where played in Argentina in total, the biggest tour since 1980 when Almendra performed 34 shows.
+In 1991, the tour expanded internationally with shows being played throughout the Americas, starting with Uruguay in Punta del Este, as well as dates in Spain.
+A free show was organized in December of that year on the Avenida 9 de Julio, Buenos Aires, with an attendance of 250 thousand people stretched out along 20 nearby streets.
+This show was televised by El Trece and organized by the city government as a part of the program "Mi Buenos Aires Querido".
 The tour closed off in 1992 with the last show being played in the city of Mar del Plata.
-The shows where recorded for a live album called Rex Mix with it also featuring remixes, the album was released in September 1991.
+Some shows where recorded for a live album Rex Mix released in September 1991.

 Reception

-Canción Animal released on 7 August 1990, with it receiving praise from some critics for its "intense and crude" sound.
+Canción Animal received praise from music critics for its "intense and crude" sound.
 Several reviewers considered the song "De Música Ligera" an anthem of latin rock and rock en español, with the track being ranked number one as the best song of Ibero-American rock by magazine Al Borde in 2006.
 It was also Soda Stereo's most listened song on Spotify with more than 302 million streams as of 2024.
-In 1991, Canción Animal was one of the three most sold discs in Venezuela.
 Rolling Stone Argentina journalist Juan Morris wrote that Canción Animal became the landmark for an entire generation of Latin-American artists.
 Al Borde ranked Canción Animal number two on its list of 250 best Ibero-American rock albums in 2006, while Rolling Stone Argentina ranked it ninth on its list of "The 100 Greatest Albums of National Rock" a year later.
 In 2024, it was ranked 21st on the "Los 600 de Latinoamérica" list compiled by music journalists from several countries of the Americas, curating the top 600 Latin American albums from 1920 to 2022.
+Chilean newspaper La Tercera ranked it fourth in its 2017 list of "The 20 Best Albums of Argentine Rock".

 Canción Animal sold around 500,000 copies in Argentina.
-It also received diamond, platinum, and gold discs in various Latin-American countries.
+In 1991, Canción Animal was one of the three most sold discs in Venezuela.